nus-cs2103-AY1819S2/cs2103-website/schedule/week8/tutorial-cs2103.md

 **Questions to discuss during tutorial:** Divide these questions among team members.
 Be prepared to answer questions allocated to you.

 **Q1**
-1. Explain what Gradle is.
-How is it used in AB4?
-1. Explain what Travis is.
-How is it used in AB4?
-1. Which integration approach is used by the project?
-1. What is test coverage?
-How is it used in AB4?
-1. How to measure coverage in Intellij?
-1. How do you ensure some clean up code is run after each JUnit test case?

-**Q2**
 1. What is abstraction?
 How is it used in the project?
 1. What is coupling?
    1. `Foo` depends on `Bar` if …?